-Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion requested to provide documental evidence or reference of this information. this statement can be found in the guidelines for small hydroelectric project in Brazil delivered by Electrobras. information provided by the project participants about the expected operational lifetime of 40 years is acceptable and conservative.
+Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion 40 years.
+Therefore, project participants are requested to provide documental evidence or reference of this information. for this issue.
+Documental evidence for this statement can be found in the guidelines for small hydroelectric project in Brazil delivered by Electrobras. estimated to be 50 years.
+Therefore, the information provided by the project participants about the expected operational lifetime of 40 years is acceptable and conservative.
 CL 20 is considered closed.
 CL 21 The value for the SELIC rate of 14.54% was based on the average SELIC for the period from July 2006 to October 2006.
 Project participants are requested to clarify why this is the correct period to determine interest level (starting in July2006 and ending in October 2006).
 B.3.2 The first due diligence performed by Contour Global was in February 2006 and followed by some months of negotiation that ended when it, through the shareholder agreement signature, bought a participation of the company, considering the possibility of the CDM revenues from a renewable energy project.
 The closure of the financial analysis, after some months of decision making process, was made in October 2006.
 By this time, the result of the analysis showed that the project IRR is lower than the Brazilian interest rate at this moment; therefore, the project without CDM incentives is financially unattractive.
-In order to be conservative and to reflect the time for the decision making process, the variation of the SELIC rate for the second half of the year 2006 was considered in the investment analysis (from July 2006).
-The additional information provided by the project participants is considered reasonable and acceptable by DNV.
+In order to be conservative and to reflect the time for the decision making process, the variation of the SELIC rate for the second half of the year 2006 was considered in the The additional information provided by the project participants is considered reasonable and acceptable by DNV.
 Therefore, CL 21 is closed.